RalphMao/Docker-for-Researcher/readme.md

 # Docker-for-Researcher

-Docker-for-Researcher (DfR) is a wrapper script that keeps the reproducibility and dependency separation of Docker, but also makes running everything in docker fast and effortless on the host, like that:
+Docker-for-Researcher (DfR) provides a research-orientied style of using Docker.
+It keeps the reproducibility and dependency separation advantanges of Docker, while makes running everything in docker fast and effortless on the host, like that:
 ```
-dock run <container-tag> python3 experiment/test.py /data-on-host
+dock run <container-tag> python3 dir_on_host/test.py /data-on-host
 ```
 where `<container-tag>` is a custom container set up by DfR.